- About ORTA

 The Oak Ridges Trail Association is working to obtain permission from property owners.
 Until then, please adhere to the re-route.

-ORTA End-to-End trail route in the Ganaraska West Forest:
+ORTA End-to-End trail route in the Ganaraska West Forest (SEE MAP):

 - Please follow the route P2, WF15, WF25, WF33, WF34, WF41, WF40, WF50, WF57, WF58, to WF67, follow Fire Route 101 to the Ganaraska Forest Centre (or do this in the reverse).
 Please use the Ganaraska Forest Map on their website or download the app Field Map and download the Ganaraska Forest Map.